-Packet Processing System: A Data Processing DPSystem oriented towards processing network packets.
+Packet Processing System: A data processing system oriented towards processing network packets.
 In general, packet processing systems implement two classes of algorithms, called control plane and data plane.

-Target: A Packet Processing PPSystem that can execute a P4 program
+Target: A Packet Processing System that can execute a P4 program.

-Target Architecture: A set of P4-programmable components on the target and their external data plane interfaces
+Architecture: A set of P4-programmable components on the target and their external data plane interfaces.